Sanikaa205/FridgeChef/DEPLOYMENT.md

 1. Go to [Netlify Dashboard](https://app.netlify.com)
 2. Click "Add new site" → "Import an existing project"
 3. Connect your Git provider (GitHub, GitLab, etc.)
-4. Select your FridgeCHef repository
+4. Select your FridgeChef repository

 ### 2. Build Settings
 Netlify will automatically detect the settings from `netlify.toml`: